Johnny-FTW/School-Information-System/README.md

 - **Updating Profiles:**
   - All users can update their profiles.
-  -Changes made to profiles are visible to all users.
+  - Changes made to profiles are visible to all users.
-  -Students can upload their profile pictures
+  - Students can upload their profile pictures

 - **Viewing Information:**
   - Log in as any user (teacher or student).